pbartkowicz/Scheduler/README.md

 Please note that the `priorities` within one subject must be consecutive and start from 1 (the most important group).
 They can be repeated.

-Please note that the `file name` will be parsed a `student's name`.
+Please note that the `file name` will be parsed as a `student's name`.

 #### Priority Students